 Future: The Uninhabitable Earth by David Wallace-Wells, New York Magazine, 2017

-Our current policies will lead to a heating at least4C by 2100 (and much more afterwards).
+Our current policies will heat up Earth by 2.6 to 3.9C in 2100 (and much more afterwards).
 This influential article explores what earth will like at various degrees of heating.

 Action: Project Drawdown